wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

     `mwi/mwi_met_centre/data/core/weather/surface-based-observations/synop`.

 It's time to upload your data to the new path!
-Click the **Upload** button to add a file or folder to MinIO:
+Click the **Upload** button to add a file or directory to MinIO:

 <img alt="minio-admin-create-new-path" src="../../assets/img/minio-admin-create-new-path.png" width="600">